kumu/docs/faq/embed-doesn't-work-what-do-i-do.md

 ![console error](/images/console-error.png)

 Not to worry, you won't have to start changing the code for your website!
-Usually sending this screenshot to your IT department, or to the website builder's customer support chat, will provide you with an answer as to what needds to be changed.
+Usually sending this screenshot to your IT department, or to the website builder's customer support chat, will provide you with an answer as to what needs to be changed.
 Sometimes it's a simple setting, and sometimes your IT department needs to adjust certain security settings for your website.

 #### Still not working?